andrewrossi-ux/persona-form/templates/persona-admin-v3.md

     goal: Demonstrate full regulatory compliance across all pilots, equipment, and flights without scrambling
     current_pain: Pilot currency tracked in spreadsheets; some flights not logged; mixed fleet complicates NDAA documentation
     ideal_experience: Automated compliance dashboard showing all certifications, waivers, and equipment clearance status with gaps flagged before they become problems

-  - trigger: Applying for a FEMA SHSGP grant
-    goal: Submit a grant application with documented program outcomes and a credible ROI narrative
-    current_pain: Must manually compile flight data, incident outcomes, and response metrics from multiple sources to construct the narrative
-    ideal_experience: Grant-ready summary export with outcome metrics, mission breakdowns, and response time comparisons pre-formatted for common grant reporting requirements

-  - trigger: New chief or city manager comes in skeptical of the drone program
-    goal: Win over a new decision-maker before they cut the budget
-    current_pain: Anecdotal stories and raw flight logs don't land with someone who hasn't seen the program operate
-    ideal_experience: An at-a-glance program dashboard that tells the ROI story visually — something that can be pulled up in a 10-minute meeting and speak for itself
 ```

 ## Anti-Goals